atlanmod/NeoEMF/README.md

 ## Benchmarks

-A full benchmarks description is available at [here](https://github.com/atlanmod/NeoEMF/tree/backend-abstraction/benchmarks).
+A full benchmarks description is available at [here][benchmarks].

 ## Issues

-If you experience issues installing or using NeoEMF, you can [submit an issue on github](https://github.com/atlanmod/NeoEMF/issues) or contact us at neoemf@googlegroups.com
+If you experience issues installing or using NeoEMF, you can [submit an issue on github][issues] or contact us at neoemf@googlegroups.com

 ### Known issues:
 -   Only Luna plugins are fetched (the compatibility is not ensured for previous Eclipse versions)